Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Introduction

-We introduced an effective description that can qualitatively describe the entanglement dynamics, called the quasiparticle picture.
-Furthermore, we investigated how the time ordering of the Euclidean and Lorentzian time evolutions influences the entanglement dynamics, by exploring the formula, elaborated in \cite{Mao:2025hkp}, bridging the bipartite entanglement and the energy density.
-Then, in the low-energy regime, we found that whether the time evolution is unitary or non-unitary can induce remarkable differences in the energy densities, entanglement entropy, and mutual information between those processes.
 Especially, we found an intriguing late-time behavior of the entanglement growth for the semi-infinite interval.
 When the system is initially evolved by the Euclidean time evolution, and then is done by the Lorentzian one, the entanglement entropy for the semi-infinite interval logarithmically grows in time, while if the system is initially evolved by the Lorentzian one, and then is done by the Euclidean one, then the entanglement growth for the semi-infinite interval saturates to a certain value depending on the conformal dimension of the primary operator.
-Furthermore, by using the formula that bridges the entanglement entropy and the energy densities \cite{Mao:2025hkp}, we found that the unitary time evolution can induce the late-time logarithmic growth of the entanglement entropy, while the non-unitary time evolution can induce the late-time constant behavior in time of the entanglement growth (For the details, see Section \ref{Sec:QE-EMD}).
+Furthermore, by using the formula that bridges the entanglement entropy and the energy-momentum densities \cite{Mao:2025hkp}, we found that the unitary time evolution can induce the late-time logarithmic growth of the entanglement entropy, while the non-unitary time evolution can induce the late-time constant behavior in time of the entanglement growth (for details, see Section \ref{Sec:QE-EMD}).
+Therefore, the non-unitary time evolution in the holographic CFT system on the flat background suppresses the late-time logarithmic growth of the entanglement entropy, and hence, the strong scrambling property of the holographic CFT system.
+This behavior is similar to that for the non-unitary time evolution on the curved backgrounds \cite{Mao:2025hkp}.
 Finally, we investigated the properties of the gravity dual of the systems under consideration.